Hope Still Wins

 And don’t worry — they’ll thank you later.

-As the President of Mosaic Family Wealth, Scott leads the strategic direction of the firm to ensure that the firm is adequately positioned to anticipate and serve the needs of our clients.
-A CERTIFIED FINANCIAL PLANNER, Scott also works closely with our clients to define a long-term vision of success in their financial lives and beyond.
+As the President of Mosaic Wealth, Scott Highmark, CFP®, leads the strategic direction of the firm to ensure that the firm is adequately positioned to anticipate and serve the needs of our clients.
+A CERTIFIED FINANCIAL PLANNER®, Scott also works closely with our clients to define a long-term vision of success in their financial lives and beyond.
 He brings more than two decades of experience to the firm, with additional tenures as Executive Director at Morgan Stanley Wealth Management and Vice President–Wealth Management at A.G.
-Edwards & Sons, Inc. He is proud to have created a team of like-minded, like-hearted, talented people to help execute his dream of building Mosaic Family Wealth.
+Edwards & Sons, Inc. He is proud to have created a team of like-minded, like-hearted, talented people to help execute his dream of building Mosaic Wealth.

 Scott decided to enter this field because he values the ability to positively impact a family’s life through the platform of wealth management.
 He loves connecting with clients, inspiring them to see a brighter future, and leading them down the path of true Significance.